 This is why academia (which has its own issues) can be aware of the problem, but it doesn't get any better: follow the money.

 While some of these factors might be more socio/economic on their face, income inequality and certainly wealth inequality are racial issues.
 The easiest way to succeed at being a writer is to have a lot of wealth already.
-People of color command six or seven cents of wealth for every dollar that white people do.
+In the U.S. people of color command six or seven cents of wealth for every dollar that white people do.

 None of these factors is an insurmountable barrier to a love of reading or writing.
 A determined bibliophile can get to a library.
 A dogged artist will work at the living room table.
-It's just that they act as filters–peeling away a few who might otherwise be interested in ways they don't tend to do so to most whites.
+It's just that each of these factors act as filters–peeling away a few who might otherwise be interested in ways they don't tend to do so to most whites.

 While most of the individuals involved are not excusing racism with a wink and a nod.
 They are just systems that perpetuate themselves.
 As long as the publishing and literary world are not taking extraordinary pains to incorporate other voices, things will stay whitewashed.
 As long as they do not, I've opted out of traditional publishing.

 That's also why I'm so excited about non-traditional routes like blogging is because so many voices can bypass gatekeepers and find their own audience and get better while they make money and sidestep so many of these issues.
+[Edit 2018: And why I'm so terrified about losing net neutrality.]
 The playing field is far more level when you take out the rich white guys who get to decide what gets published.

 Funny how that works.